-5 Questions About The Trump Administration's New Transgender Student Guidance
+Trump And Transgender Rights: What Just Happened?

 K-12

-On Wednesday, the Trump administration made big news around the rights of transgender students.
+On Wednesday, the Trump administration made big news regarding the rights of transgender students.
 But what exactly changed?
-And, what does it mean for students in school districts around the country?
+And what does it mean for students in school districts around the country?
 Here's our cheat sheet.

 1. What just happened?